-Best Places to Visit in Kerala during April
+Best Places to Visit in Kerala In The Month of April

 Nevertheless, if there is one thing that makes it uncomfortable, it is the humidity during the summer.
 The season which falls between March to May is the off-season for tourism in the land.
 Many prefer to visit God’s own country between November and February as it is the best time to visit Kerala.